 Where to Catch the Streetcar in the French Quarter

-To catch the streetcar: go to the corner of Canal Street and Carondelet (Carondelet is the same street as Bourbon; the streets all change names at Canal).
+Go to the corner of Canal Street and Carondelet Street (Carondelet is the same street as Bourbon; all streets change names when they cross Canal).
 The stop is on Carondelet, in front of the side windows of the Lady Foot Locker store that's right at the corner.
-You'll see the small yellow street sign marking it, and there's usually a batch of people waiting right there.
+You'll see the small yellow street sign marking it, and there's usually a group of people waiting right there.

-- St. Charles and Julia St. -- This is the Warehouse/Arts district, and you'll find a number of excellent small galleries on Julia, and the Contemporary Arts Center, Ogden Museum of Southern Art, and WWII Museum are just a block away.
+- St. Charles at Julia: This is the Warehouse/Arts district, and you'll find a number of excellent small galleries on Julia.
+The Contemporary Arts Center, Ogden Museum of Southern Art, and WWII Museum are just a block away.

-- St. Charles at Tulane -- Stroll the campus or Audubon Park from this stop or a few stops in either direction.
+- St. Charles at Tulane: Stroll the campus or Audubon Park from this stop or the neighboring stops in either direction.

-- S. Carrollton at Jeannette/Birch -- Transit geeks, jump off here and follow the side tracks and you can see the big sheds where they keep the streetcars.
+- South Carrollton at Jeannette/Birch: Transit geeks should jump off here and follow the side tracks and you can see the big sheds where they keep the streetcars.
 You'll also find the excellent Boucherie restaurant here.